UWB-ACM/CTCI/Spring-2019/arrays_sorting/SOLUTIONS_2019Spring.md

 #### Testing The Solutions

-The executable Java solution for this problem is located under `Spring-2019/arrays_sorting/zero_matrix/ZeroMatrix.java`, with a utility class located in the same folder under `PrintUtility.java`.
+The executable Java solution for this problem is located under `Spring-2019/arrays_sorting/zero_matrix/ZeroMatrix.java`, with a utility class located in the same folder under `PrintUtil.java`.

 The output for the Java solution is: